TGM SNOWSPORTS LIMITED – TERMS & CONDITIONS OF BOOKING B2B

 (a) TGM shall have the right to suspend performance of the Services until the Customer remedies the Customer Default, and to rely on the Customer Default to relieve it from the performance of any of its obligations in each case to the extent the Customer Default prevents or delays TGM’s performance of any of its obligations;

-(b) TGM shall not be liable for any Losses sustained or incurred by the Customer arising directly or indirectly from TGM’s failure or delay to perform any of its obligations as set out in this clause 5.2; and
+(b) TGM shall not be liable for any Losses sustained or incurred by the Customer arising directly or indirectly from TGM’s failure or delay to perform any of its obligations as set out in this clause 6.2; and

-(c) the Customer shall reimburse TGM on written demand for any Losses sustained or incurred by TGM arising directly or indirectly from the Customer Default.
+(i) reimburse TGM on written demand for any Losses sustained or incurred by TGM arising directly or indirectly from the Customer Default; and

-6. Prices and payment
+7. Prices and Payment

-6.1 The Confirmation Letter shall contain the full Price of the Holiday per person at the time the Contract is entered into.
+7.1 The Confirmation Letter shall contain the full Price of the Holiday per person at the time the Contract is entered into.

-6.4 TGM shall invoice the Customer in accordance with the Payment Plan and the Customer shall pay each invoice submitted by TGM:
+7.4 TGM shall invoice the Customer in accordance with the Payment Plan and the Customer shall pay each invoice submitted by TGM: